c3se/alvis-intro/README.md

 quickly with something that they can adapt into their own jobs.

 The examples are written in Python with the frameworks TensorFlow and PyTorch.
 More frameworks can be added if interest exists.
+You can express interest by creating an issue for this repository or by contacting support.

 Accompanying introduction slides are available at:
  * <https://www.c3se.chalmers.se/documentation/intro-alvis/presentation.html>